 The show follows a crime, ususally adapted from current headlines, from two separate vantage points.
 The first half of the show concentrates on the investigation of the crime by the police, the second half follows the prosecution of the crime in court.Written by

 In the criminal justice system, the people are represented by two separate, yet equally important groups: the police, who investigate crime and the district attorneys, who prosecute the offenders.
 These are their stories.
 See more »

-Prior to becoming an actor, Dennis Farina, who portrays Detective Joe Fontana, was a Detective in the Chicago Police Department for 18 years.
-He got into acting through his former partner and police commander, Chuck Adamson, who had retired and became a police consultant on movies and TV shows.
+Prior to becoming an actor, Dennis Farina (Detective Joe Fontana) was a Detective in the Chicago Police Department for eighteen years.
+He got into acting through his former partner and police commander, Chuck Adamson, who had retired and became a police consultant on movies and television shows.
 See more »

 Was this review helpful to you?